mindiff/aegeus-ui/docs/src/markdown/setup/Setup-Mixed-Docker.md

 This type of installation requires a working [Docker](https://www.docker.com/community-edition#/download) environment.

-To verify that your Docker env is setup properly, you can list the running container like this ...

-    $ docker ps
-    CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES

 In total there are four Docker images to make up the complete system.

 1. [aegeus/aegeusd](https://hub.docker.com/r/aegeus/aegeusd)